Company’s Coming

 Vitality Is defined an exuberance; living with purpose.
 But some days it can be quite a feat to move from exhausted to vitality.
 It takes practice to take a breath, take a pause, and let go of our self-imposed demands.
 It often takes courage to ask for help and compassion to release our need for perfection.
 When we practice letting go we open the heart to more love, and we naturally feel more enthusiasm and vitality for life.

-When we tap into vitality we are tapping into our connection with the divine and the life force energy.
+When we tap into vitality we are tapping into our connection with the divine and we vibrate the life force energy.
 We feel an aliveness and appreciation for life itself.
 Eric Butterworth describes vitality as “All the the attributes of the Infinite are in focus as you, flowing forth through you.
 You are this flow.”

 Pay attention to what makes you feel energized.
 You may not feel it every day and that’s okay.
 If we are willing to recognize vitality and pay attention, it happens more frequently.
 To some it may show up as an abundance of energy and to others it may be a quiet sense of purpose and gratitude.
 Wherever we are, we are connecting with the frequency of love.